TheKazuto/inkboard_oficial/README.md

-# MonadBoard 🟣
+# Ink Board 🟣

-> The ultimate portfolio dashboard for the Monad ecosystem.
+> The ultimate portfolio dashboard for the Ink ecosystem.

-MonadBoard is a central dashboard for Monad users to track their wallet, DeFi positions, NFTs, and transaction history in real-time.
+InkBoard is a central dashboard for Ink users to track their wallet, DeFi positions, NFTs, and transaction history in real-time.
 Built with Next.js, deployed on Vercel.

 ---